nathanramoscfa/etradebot/docs/source/running.rst

 1. Set ``preview`` parameter in ``main.py`` to ``True``.
 2. Repeat steps 1 and 2 from above.

+    * The bot will automatically execute trades based on your strategy.
+    * You can monitor the bot's activity through the console output.
+    * If you encounter any errors or issues, refer to the console output and the :ref:`troubleshooting <troubleshooting>` section for more information.

 .. image:: _static/execute_trades.gif
    :alt: Execute Trades